Snow and Ice Removal

 Chloride is virtually impossible to remove from a waterbody.
 Once it’s there, it’s there for good.
 Just one teaspoon of salt contains enough chloride to pollute five gallons of water forever.
 And according to the Minnesota Pollution Control Agency, we apply an estimated 365,000 tons of it in the Twin Cities metro area each year.
 Research shows that 78 percent of that salt is either transported to groundwater or remains in the local lakes and wetlands.

-In recent years, public works agencies have begun providing their snow plow crews with special training and tools to minimize this type of pollution.
+Smart salting techniques can help reduce chloride pollution.
+In recent years, public works agencies began providing their snow plow crews with smart salting training and tools to help minimize chloride’s impact on the environment.
 You can do your part at home by following these simple tips for pollution-free snow and ice removal.

-The best way to remove snow and ice is the old-fashioned way: with elbow grease.
-Shovel early and often during a snowstorm so that the snow doesn’t have time to become compacted and/or turn to ice.
-It might sound obvious, but the more snow you remove by shoveling or snow-blowing, the less ice you’ll have to deal with later.
+If possible, shovel early and often during a snowstorm.
+The sooner you get to shoveling, the less time the snow has to become compacted by people walking or driving on it.
+It might sound obvious, but the more snow you remove by shoveling or snow-blowing, the less compacted snow and ice you’ll have to deal with later.

-If you’re finding that your old metal push shovel with the bent, rusted edges isn’t cutting it anymore, it might be time to add some new tools to your arsenal.
-Your local hardware store is likely to carry a variety of push shovels, scoop shovels, ice chisels and ice scrapers.
+Consider adding some new tools to your snow-removal arsenal.
+Although your trusty plastic shovel might work most of the time, your local hardware store is likely to carry a variety of push shovels, scoop shovels, ice chisels, and ice scrapers.
 There are many types of snow, slush and ice, so having a couple of different tools on hand never hurts.

 If It’s Too Cold, Don’t Use Salt

-It’s important to note that winter weather in Minnesota follows a cruel, predictable pattern: the relatively warm temperatures during a snowstorm are typically followed by a big temperature drop.
-Unfortunately, this often renders salt and deicers useless.
+Extreme cold renders many salt and deicing chemicals useless.
+And unfortunately, winter weather in Minnesota follows a predictable pattern: the relatively warm temperatures during a snowstorm are typically followed by a big temperature drop.

 When you think you need to apply salt, check the temperature first and read the label on your deicer product carefully to make sure it will work under the relevant weather conditions.

-Use Sand to Provide Traction When It’s Too Cold
+Use Sand or Grit to Provide Traction When It’s Too Cold

-It’s worth noting that mixing sand and salt together is practically useless, as they serve completely different purposes.
+Don’t bother mixing salt and sand, as they serve two completely different purposes.
 Sand only works if it sits on top of the ice.
-If it’s warm enough that the salt is working, then the sand isn’t doing anything besides sitting on wet pavement.
+If it’s warm enough for the salt to work, then the sand isn’t doing anything besides sitting on wet pavement.

 Use as Little Salt as Possible

 More salt does not equal more melting.
-So if you need to use salt, try to apply the proper amount of product for the size of the area you’re treating.
-There’s an easy way and a hard way to calculate this.
+Try to apply the appropriate amount of product for the size of the area you’re treating.
+This will not only reduce waste and pollution, but also save you money.

-First, the easy way: shoot for a 3-inch spread between salt granules.
-That’s it.
+In general, try to shoot for a 3-inch spread between salt granules.
 Try taking a few measurements initially to see how far your spread is; afterward, you’ll learn to eyeball it.
 If you can create a good spread pattern and memorize what it looks like, it will help you ensure that you use a reasonable amount of deicer every time.
-If you’re willing to spend $10-$20, a hand spreader can make the job a lot easier.
+(If you’re willing to spend $10-$20, a hand spreader can make the job a lot easier.)

-If you want to be even more exact, try to apply the equivalent of 4 pounds of salt or deicer per 1,000 square feet of pavement.
+If you want to be more precise, try to apply 4 pounds of salt per 1,000 square feet of pavement.
 Use a tape measure to figure out the square footage of the area you’re treating and then use this ratio to calculate how much salt or deicer you should use for that area.

 Hire an MPCA-Certified Snow Removal Contractor